 - Beneficial fungi that occur naturally in soil and grow symbiotically on plant roots (ectomycorrhizae) or in plant roots (endomycorrhizae).
 It's estimated that 80% of all land plants on Earth are colonized by endomycorrhizae.They extend the root system by sending out tiny filaments to forage for water and nutrients used by plants.
 They have been shown to also help plants fend off pathogens.
 Some crops, like blueberry, rely heavily on mycorrhizae for nutrient uptake.
 These fungi are prevalent in Maryland soils.
 Research does not show any benefit to garden plants when mycorrhizae are purchased and applied to soil.
 This is especially true when plant nutrients and soil moisture are plentiful, and also because commercial mixes contain a narrow subset of mycorrhizal species.
 You can increase the populations of beneficial fungi through plant diversity (especially native plants), reduced soil disturbance, and planting cover crops.

-- Is partially composted moss mined from prehistoric non-renewable bogs.
+- Peat partially composted moss mined from prehistoric non-renewable bogs.
 Peat moss is light and porous, absorbing 10-20 times its weight in water.
-Contains little nutrient value, but has a high nutrient-holding capacity.
+It contains little nutrient value, but has a high nutrient-holding capacity.
 Harvesting peat releases CO2, a greenhouse gas contributing to climate change.
 More sustainable options like compost and pine bark fines should be substituted when possible.
 Learn more about this topic: peat-free potting mixes.

 Pine bark fines